 - Mechanical Clock Movement Restoration can include:

-- Step one - Cleaning and Oiling -Clean the clock movement with Clockworks high grade ultrasonic fluid in a three step process.
-Therefore, it is ready for a clear inspection.
+Step one - Cleaning and Lubrication: We meticulously clean the clock movement using Clockworks high-grade ultrasonic fluid in a thorough three-step process. of course, this ensures that it is free from dirt and ready for a meticulous inspection.

 Clockworks clock supply

 Welcome to clockworks.com clock supply.
 We are a global Horological supplier of clock parts and clock movements.
 Of course, we are an ethical family of clock enthusiasts that work on clocks every day.
 This family has 100 years of clock making and repairing as a back ground, and this website was made in 1998 upon the dawn of the internet.